wmgroot/servicer/README.md

 `.env.yaml` can also be defined at `~/.servicer/.env.yaml` to support multi-project defaults.
 Values in the project level `.env.yaml` will take precedence over values in your user folder.

 ## Git Integration ##
 Servicer provides a few handy Git integrations to optimize jobs.
 By default, git integration is disabled.
-To enable it, set `git: enabled` to `true`.
+To enable it, set `git: enabled: true`.

 ### Change Detection ###
-Servicer can run `git diff` to determine which services in your project are different between the current commit and either the commit associated with its last successful job, or one passed to Servicer by an environment variable.
+Servicer can use a `git diff` to determine which services in your project are different between the current commit and either the commit associated with its last successful job, or one passed to Servicer by an environment variable.
 This second commit is Servicer's _reference point_, and the list presented by `git diff` provides Servicer its change detection.

 By default, Servicer will maintain its own set of git tags that identify commits it should use as reference points.
 The format of these tags is `servicer-<BRANCH>-<BUILD_DATE>-<BUILD_NUMBER>`.
 Servicer relies upon the CI framework it is working on (like Jenkins) to provide the `BRANCH` and `BUILD_NUMBER` variables.
 Alternatively, the `GIT_DIFF_REF` environment variable can be set manually.

 Servicer will use the first reference point it can find, and attempts to find it in this order:
 1. The `GIT_DIFF_REF` environment variable, if it’s set and is a valid commit.
-2. The latest servicer git tag matching the current branch, if `git: diff-tagging-enabled` is `true`.
+2. The latest servicer git tag matching the current branch, if `git: diff-tagging-enabled: true`.
-3. The latest servicer git tag matching any branch, if `git: diff-defaults-to-latest-tag` is `true`.
+3. The latest servicer git tag matching any branch, if `git: diff-defaults-to-latest-tag: true`.

+Servicer will also attempt to remove any stale tags automatically.
+Tags present only on deleted branches, or tags that are no longer the latest tag for a branch will be removed.

 ### Skipping Steps for Unchanged Services ###
-When using Git integration, Servicer can skip steps for the services that haven't changed except those steps which are dependees.
-An example of how to employ this is below.
+When using Git integration, Servicer can skip steps for the services that haven't changed (unless those steps are explicit dependencies).
+Here is an example of configuring this.

 ```
 git: